zrg/resume/README.md

 ## Senior Software Engineer / Guitar FX Mad Scientist

-Thoughtful, thorough and inclusive.
-With more than 25 years of experience, I am looking to be a good citizen on the internet, and build the next generation of web applications.
+Thoughtful, thorough, and inclusive, with 27 years experience with web technology.
+I am looking to be a good citizen on the internet and build the next generation of web applications.
 I strive to understand end-users, while gathering consensus from stakeholders, UX and Product teams to build interfaces that are perceivable, operable, understandable and robust.
 I am a noise-maker and noisemaker-maker.